LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Start a new shell in this venv: ``poetry shell``
 #.
 Check that the version is correct with `python --version`

-N.B.
-While reading documentation and code in this repo, consider that some code for pedaling estimation is available, even if it is not used anymore.

 Config
 ------